Alexis Vega (Mexican footballer): Return to Toluca

 On 17 January 2024, Vega's repeated disciplinary issues at Guadalajara led to his transfer to Toluca.

 On 8 March 2025, after trailing behind two goals against Necaxa, Vega scored a hat-trick, finishing the match at 5–2.
 Vega helped Toluca to win the Clausura 2025 league title, contributing an assist and a goal via penalty kick in the finals against América, for an aggregate 2–0 victory.
 At the end of the season, he was the team's top scorer with 13 goals and 11 assists.
 He was included in the tournament's best XI and was awarded Best Attacking Midfielder and Goal of the Year by the league.

+On 14 December, returning from an injury, Vega was subbed on in the second leg of the Apertura finals against Tigres UANL, defeating them in a penalty shootout 9–8 where he scored in both attempts, including the game winner.

 International career

 Youth

 Vega was called up by Jaime Lozano to participate at the 2020 CONCACAF Olympic Qualifying Championship, scoring one goal in five appearances, where Mexico won the competition.
 He was awarded the Golden Ball for best player and included in the tournament's Best XI.
 He was subsequently called up to participate in the 2020 Summer Olympics.
 Vega scored Mexico's final goal in a 3–1 victory over Olympic hosts, Japan, as they won the third-place match to win the bronze medal.